Legal US Online Blackjack Guide

 Yes, for most US residents aged 18 and up, online blackjack is legal and safe, provided you use one of the casino sites listed here.
 There are no US federal laws that prevent individual gamblers from signing up and playing with offshore operators for real money, and millions of Americans use these services every day.

-Two states – Connecticut and Washington – have laws on their books banning all forms of online gambling, but these are unenforced, and we’ve never uncovered even a single instance of any 18+ 21 player getting fined or arrested for online gaming in these states.
+The state of Washington has laws on its books banning all forms of online gambling, but these are unenforced, and we’ve never uncovered even a single instance of any 18+ blackjack player getting fined or arrested for online gaming in WA.
 Still, we advise abiding by all local laws and proceeding only at your own risk.

 Note: No top-rated online BJ casino currently accepts NJ residents.
 While it isn’t against the law for New Jersey gamblers to use offshore sites, they’ll have to do so outside of state borders for the time being.